New York City officials are hoping a cash incentive to get the COVID-19 vaccine booster will help slow the impact of the omicron variant.

 Paying people to get a shot that’s likely to improve their health doesn’t necessarily raise ethical concerns, said Seema Shah, a bioethicist at Lurie Children's Hospital of Chicago.

-“Paying people to take vaccines is worth considering in order to end the pandemic more quickly by protecting the population from COVID-19,” Shah told TODAY.
+“Paying people to take vaccines is worth considering in order to end the pandemic more quickly by protecting the population from COVID-19,” Shah told TODAY in 2020.

 “When we worry about payment, it’s because the lure of money might entice people to make bad decisions.
 In this case, people would be paid to take vaccines that would benefit them and others, which has the potential to be a win-win.”